How can wealth managers transform their investment content to suit a modern audience?

 But in today’s world, the way that content is packaged and distributed is more likely to impact performance than the integrity of the idea itself.
 Perhaps sad but true.
 And this is the key point.
 In a world where content is king, audience engagement is driven by engaging content.

-20 years ago we would have been laughed out of the room - it was all about the content, it didn’t matter how it was packaged.
-20 years on and we’re saturated with content, we’re time poor, we’re checking communications on a mobile more often than not - content design is key to hooking the user into the real story.
+20 years ago we would have been laughed out of the room – it was all about the content, it didn’t matter how it was packaged.
+20 years on and we’re saturated with content and we’re not only time poor, but we’re checking communications from a mobile device more often than not.
+Understanding the science of content engagement is key to hooking clients into the story.
 Wealth managers badly need to take heed.
 It’s time to evolve.

 We’re all familiar with Instagram which has been a major driver of this content design phenomenon over the last 10 years.
 LinkedIn has followed as have content generators from other industries.
 Luxury lifestyle and travel are just some examples where we are lured in on a daily basis to email newsletters, adverts, sponsored posts that turn heads and hold the viewer’s attention.

-This is the new world of sales - content driven.
+This is the new world of sales and it’s content driven.

 The challenge in wealth management